ilian-tzankov-B-eye/microservice-demo/README.md

 ## Running the Services

-### Option 1: Run all services with startup script (Recommended)
+### Option 1: Run all services locally with startup script (Recommended)

 ```bash
 cd example
 python start_services.py
 ```

-This will start all three services and display their URLs.
+This will start all three services on localhost and display their URLs.
 Press Ctrl+C to stop all services.

 ### Option 2: Run in separate terminals